R Script File

-It is a file with extension “.R” that contains a program (a set of commands).
-Rscript is the R Interpreter which helps in the sequential execution of R commands in the script file.
+R Script file is a file with extension “.R” that contains a program (a set of commands).
+Rscript is an R Interpreter which helps in the execution of R commands present in the script file.

 Following is a detailed explanation for each line in the above script file.